chenzhao-yang/lip-based-anti-spoofing/README.md

 # Preventing DeepFake Attacks on Speaker Authentication by Dynamic Lip Movement Analysis
-source code of 'Preventing DeepFake Attacks on Speaker Authentication by Dynamic Lip Movement Analysis '
+## Source code of 'Preventing DeepFake Attacks on Speaker Authentication by Dynamic Lip Movement Analysis '
+*Run "Joint_bin.py" to start training/val this project*